darryllane/Bluto/README.md

 (1) The upgrade process is as simple as;

-`sudo pip install git+git://github.com/darryllane/Bluto --upgrade`
+`sudo pip install bluto --upgrade`

 **Install From Dev Branch**